SAA-SDT/TS-EAS-subteam-notes/TS-EAS-Notes/SAA20/TS EAS Meetings/TS_EAS_SAA_2020_Meeting_notes.md

 The team maintains and supports the usage of EAD with a focus on EAD3 but provides some support to EAD2002 due to continued use.

-A rolling revision cycle [not major revisions] has been developed and will be used in all eAS standards.
+A rolling revision cycle [not major revisions] has been developed and will be used in all EAS standards.